 5.2.3 Changing Special Permissions

 In addition to changing a file’s read, write, and execute permissions, you can change its special permissions.
-See Mode Structure, for a summary of these permissions.
+See Structure of File Permissions, for a summary of these permissions.

 To change a file’s permission to set the user ID on execution, use ‘u’ in the users part of the symbolic mode and ‘s’ in the permissions part.